 Read our blog to get the lowdown from our experts and go behind the scenes at Royal Museums Greenwich.

-Seductress is the second in our series exploring the many fascinating identities Emma Hamilton held throughout her life.
-Few traces survive from these early years, but what evidence remains?
+Student is the fifth post in our series exploring the many fascinating identities Emma Hamilton held throughout her life.
+It explores Emma's lifelong thirst for learning and self-improvement.

 Possession is the fourth post in our series exploring the many fascinating identities Emma Hamilton held throughout her life.
 It explores Emma's rise to fame, in collaboration with the famous artist George Romney.

 The Royal Navy has a tradition of selecting warship names that reflect its aggressive ethos, good examples being Victory, Dreadnought and Invincible.
 However, this is neatly counterbalanced by an equal penchant for other names that range from place names (Nottingham), to flowers (Gladiolus) to the charming (Coquette) with occasional stops for the downright bizarre (Gay Forester).